Edsol/clickup-vscode-extension/README.md

 ![commit_message](./docs/my_task_section.png)

+### Time tracker

+Added functionality to track time on tasks, you can view the list of times by user

+> [!IMPORTANT]
+> Time tracker is on by default, it can be turned off in the extension setting menu.

 ## How to configure the extension

 Go to `Settings > Extension > ClickUp` and change the parameters to configure to your liking the extension.